Cristiano Ronaldo news: Juventus star reveals all about THAT Man Utd game in 2003, Sir Alex Ferguson's dressing-room invite & how 50 teams wanted him | Goal.com

 "The before and after...
 I didn’t think about it.
 I was just thinking about the moment and enjoying the game."

-Ronaldo, now with Juventus having won numerous titles with both Real Madrid and Manchester United prior to his switch to Serie A, failed to hit the net against the Red Devils that day in 2003 and he suggested 100 teams wouldn't wanted him had he scored.
+Ronaldo, now with Juventus having won numerous titles with both Real Madrid and Manchester United prior to his switch to Serie A, failed to hit the net against the Red Devils that day in 2003 and he suggested 100 teams would have wanted him had he scored.

 "Obviously, I think you always change," he said.
 "I was more of a dribbler back then, I wasn’t as direct as I am now and in recent years.
 I was a talented dribbler and I used to like assisting.
 Obviously with time and experience I’ve changed and, I believe, for the better.